-Getting from Prague to Cesky Krumlov
+Getting From Prague to Cesky Krumlov

 If you prefer trains over buses, you can go with Czech Railways.
-The biggest advantage is more space during your travels and going through the beautiful nature and amazing landscapes on the way from Prague to Southern Bohemia.
-Unfortunately, the earliest train leaves at 8 am, so you will be at 11 am in Cesky Krumlov.
+The biggest advantage is more space during your travels and going through the beautiful nature and amazing landscapes from Prague to Southern Bohemia.
+Unfortunately, the earliest train leaves at 8 am, so that you will be at 11 am in Cesky Krumlov.
 Like the bus, the ride takes around three hours.
 The one-way ticket costs from 8 to 15 EUR.
-Since the last train leaves at 2 pm from Cesky Krumlov, we recommend either staying overnight or going back by bus.
+Since the last train leaves at 2 pm from Cesky Krumlov, we recommend staying overnight or going back by bus.
 Another disadvantage of taking the train is a slightly longer travel time of over three hours and the slightly inconvenient location of the train station, located outside of the city centre.

-Private driver – Prague Airport Transfers
+Private Driver – Prague Airport Transfers